Costco vs Walmart: Which Actually Saves You More Money?

 Grocery Prices: Costco Often Wins on Bulk Value

-A nationwide price study by Consumer Reports compared grocery prices across major U.S. retailers.
 The analysis found that Costco groceries averaged about 21.4% cheaper than Walmart when comparing equivalent items and adjusting for package size.

 However, shoppers must buy larger quantities, which may not work for smaller households.